pnnl/ConStrain/docs/paper.md

 ### Comparison with existing tools and industry practices

-In current industry practice, control verification is often done manually by commissioning agents or energy auditors using general-purpose tools such as spreadsheets, scripting environments (e.g., Excel, MATLAB, or Python), or proprietary solutions bundled with Building Automation Systems (BAS).
-These approaches are typically ad hoc, time-consuming, and lack reproducibility and standardization across projects.
+In current industry practices, HVAC control verification is often conducted manually by commissioning agents or facilities teams, or through proprietary trend data analytics solutions integrated into Building Automation Systems (BAS).
+These tools, while valuable for fault detection and system monitoring, are generally vendor-specific, offer limited transparency, and are not purpose-built to ensure that control strategies intended to deliver energy savings, such as those specified in energy codes or design standards, are functioning as intended in actual operation.

-A few commercial tools do support some level of automated trend data analysis, such as SkySpark [@skyspark], CopperTree [@coppertree], or Fault Detection and Diagnostics (FDD) modules embedded in modern BAS platforms [@fdd_review].
-However, these are typically closed-source, require vendor-specific data formats, and are not tailored for code-compliance or standards-based control verification.

 To our knowledge, ConStrain is the only open-source software framework focused specifically on automated control verification aligned with building energy code and advanced building control guidelines (e.g., ASHRAE 90.1, Guideline 36).
 It distinguishes itself by offering: